Search continues for missing after Colombia tourist boat accident

 It is a long holiday weekend in the Andean country and the reservoir is a well-known destination for families.

-Officials were interviewing the captain and investigating allegations by some passengers that they did not have life-jackets, Vice Transport Minister Alejandro Maya told journalists at the scene earlier on Monday.
+Officials were interviewing the captain and investigating allegations by some passengers that they did not have life-jackets, Vice Transport Minister Alejandro Maya told journalists at the scene.